jwliao1209/Explainable-NLP/README.md

 ```

-## Testing
+## Inference
-To test the model, you can run this command:
+To inference the model, you can run this command:
 ```
 python infer.sh
 ```

-## Post processing
+## Generate submission file
 To generate the submission, you can run this command:
 ```
 generate_submission.py